Overcoming 6 Obstacles Faced by Aspiring and Growing Real Estate Investors

 Micki McNie is facing an obstacle to which everyone can relate – focusing on a single real estate strategy.
 Shiny object syndrome befalls investors of all experience levels.
 The near infinite number of potential investment strategies can paralyze an aspiring investor.
 Then, the longer you’re in the industry, the more people you build relationships with, which naturally results in being presented with a greater variety and volume of new and exciting investment opportunities.

-How does the established investor avoid chasing after opportunities that are outside of their skill set?
+How does the established investor overcome investment barriers and avoid chasing after opportunities that are outside of their skill set?
 Accountability!
 And if you’ve found that holding yourself accountable is a challenge, outsource that responsibility by either starting a meetup group (social approval is a powerful way to keep you on track) or hiring a mentor.

 4 – One Person Team

-Whether you want more time to explore other non-real estate related passions or spend more time focusing on the long-term vision of your real estate business, the solution starts with outsourcing and/or automating some or all of your business, in addition to building a solid, trustworthy real estate team.
+Whether you want more time to explore other non-real-estate-related passions or spend more time focusing on the long-term vision of your real estate business, the way to overcome investment barriers starts with outsourcing and automating some or all of your business, in addition to building a solid, trustworthy real estate team.

 5 – Us!